 4. Happy Retirees Spend 5 Hours or More on Financial Planning

-When I surveyed retirees for my book, “You Can Retire Sooner Than You Think,” I found that one trait of the happiest retirees is that they spend at least five hours per year (and usually more) planning for retirement.
+The happiest retirees spend at least five hours per year (and usually more) planning for retirement.
 They’ve figured out the formula, which is unique for every individual, for how much money they need to have saved for retirement.
 Just remember that figuring out this formula takes planning, so be sure that you dedicate the time required so that you too are a happy retiree.

 5. Contribute the Maximum Amount to Your 401(k)